 Retiring at 55 with $2.5 million in savings puts you in an enviable financial position.
 While $2.5 million provides a significant head start, it’s still a good idea to create a detailed plan to ensure your wealth supports you comfortably through potentially 30 or more years of retirement.
 Retiring before Medicare eligibility and delaying Social Security benefits in particular requires some strategic maneuvering.

-A financial advisor can help you create a workable retirement strategy.
+A financial advisor can help you create a workable retirement strategy, which can help set you up to reach your long-term goals.

 Is $2.5 Million Enough to Retire at 55?